talk2viren/umermansoor.github.io/_posts/2016-05-28-why-do-developers-love-music-so-much.md

 <!--more-->

 At Starscriber, I had a semi-private office that I shared with a senior developer.
-The outside area was big enough for 5 developers.
+The outside area was big enough for 4, perhaps 5 developers.
 A third office was left vacant in case someone needed complete privacy but was hardly ever used.
 The Operations and the I.T. staff sat in a different section that was separated from the engineering offices by a corridor and couple of doors.
 The engineering offices were generally very quiet and distractions to developers were kept to a minimum.
 The office layout looked like this:

 ![Starscriber engineering offices]({{ site.url }}/img/blogs/starscriber-offices.png)